Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 Treating recommendations as set-and-forget.
 Your catalog changes.
 Customer behavior shifts seasonally.
 New products need time to accumulate data.
 Review recommendation performance monthly: which widgets have the highest click-through rate?
 Which ones drive actual attributed revenue?
 Which product pages show zero recommendation engagement?
 Optimization is ongoing.

-How to Measure Product Recommendation ROI
+How to measure product recommendation ROI

 Getting recommendations live is step one.
 Measuring whether they're actually working requires tracking the right metrics.